itseez3d/metaperson/docs/business-integration/js_api.md

 * **isExportButtonVisible** - this parameter specifies if the Export button is visible.
 Default value: `true`.
 * **isLoginButtonVisible** - this parameter specifies if the Login button is visible.
 Default value: `true`.
 * **outfitsBlackList** - a list of outfits that are not available and not shown in the MetaPerson Creator.
 The complete list of outfits with their names can be found in [REST API documentation](https://api.avatarsdk.com/#id5).
 By default, all outfits are available.
-* **isScreenshotButtonVisible** - this parameter specifies if the Screenshot button visible.
+* **isScreenshotButtonVisible** - this parameter specifies if the Screenshot button is visible.
 Default value: `true`.
 * **isNoPhotoVisible** - this parameter specifies if the sample avatars are available.
 Default value: `true`.
-* **exportButtonText** - it allows to change the text of the Export button.
+* **exportButtonText** - it allows changing the text of the Export button.
-* **theme** - it allows to choose the visual theme for the UI (available options: `dark`, `light`).
+* **theme** - it allows choosing the visual theme for the UI (available options: `dark`, `light`).
 * **gender** - if the application or website already has the information about the required gender, we can skip this question in the UI of the Mobile version.
 In this case, it shows the second screen with choosing input photo and you can't get back to the first screen with the home button.
-Available options are `male`, `female` or can be empty.
+Available options are `male`, `female`, or can be empty.

 ## Action Messages